shupersap/Sport-Vs.-e-Sports-Viewers/README.md

 7. HTML: The team used HTML to create the structure and layout of the website.

-8. Website: The final product is a website that displays the data from the NFL Data website and EA Sports gaming website in a visually appealing and informative way.
+8. Website: The final product is a website that displays the data from the NFL Data website and e - Sports gaming website in a visually appealing and informative way.
 The website allows users to explore the data and interact with it using various visualization tools.

 Overall, this data flow showcases how the team used different technologies and programming languages to import, process, visualize, and display the data on a website.
-The website provides a clear and easy way to understand the data and make insights from it.
+The website Provides a clear and easy way to understand the data and make insights from it.